ryanwhowe/messageing_queue/README.md

 ### Accessing the RabbitMQ Management area

 The RabbitMQ management console takes a few minutes to come up and be ready to access from the time the solution is brought up.
-It is accessible from http://localhost:15672
+It is accessible from http://localhost:15672 you can access the console using username: `guest` and password `guest`

 ## Running Commands
 There are two commands that are part of the solution, both are only demonstration scripts on loading data into the